 Robert pulled the safety card from the seat pocket and steadied himself long enough to study the picture instructing how to operate the forward door.
 It was less than ten feet away from his seat.
 The red emergency handle.
 The arrow pointing which way to lift the latch.
 The faceless figure with circles for hands pushing the door to the side.

 The flight attendant reached for the phone again.
 She asked everyone to remain calm and stay in their seats, to make sure no loose items were around them.
 Robert was close enough to see how the handset quivered as she gripped it.
 Then she dropped the receiver while trying to replace it and left the handle dangling by the cord.
 Her mouth was narrow and tight, eyes flat and icy.
-Robert could see mounting terror battling her professional training for control.
+Robert could see mounting panic battling her professional training for control.

 Fuck.
 This was really happening.

 But he didn’t want to die.
 Not yet.
 Not ever.
 If only he could get off this airplane and be back home.
 If only he could turn the clock back just a few hours.
 He would . . .
 He would . . .
-He would kiss Sasha goodbye before getting out of bed, even if she was mostly asleep and unresponsive to his overtures.
+He would kiss Sasha goodbye before getting out of bed, even if she was mostly asleep and had rejected his overtures.
 When she called out from the window that she loved him, he would sing to her that he loved her too.
 Or he would be the first to say those words.
 He would say them loud.
 He would say them clear.
 Sasha, I love you!
 When she wished him a good flight he would wish her good luck on the commercial.
 He would leave with a contented heart.

 You fucking asshole, Robert.
 You selfish piece of shit.
 Take it back, take it back, take it back.
 Except he couldn’t.